 GX Aviation is Inmarsat’s market-leading high-speed broadband service for commercial aircraft.
 Through Inmarsat’s wholly-owned Global Xpress satellite network, GX Aviation uses Ka-band bandwidth and spot-beam technology to give aircraft the Internet speed and reliability that passengers are used to having at home or in the office.

-The Global Xpress satellite network comprises three launched and functioning satellites that cover the globe, and a fourth is on its way, which will ensure even better coverage and reliability.
+The Global Xpress satellite network comprises four launched satellites that cover the globe, and three further satellites (GX-5, I-6 F1 and I-6 F2) will all deliver further Ka-band bandwidth, providing additional Global Xpress capacity in regions of highest demand to ensure even better coverage and reliability.

 So now that there is a true global network of high-speed connectivity available, what do aircraft need to connect to this?

 Inmarsat has partnered with Honeywell for its connectivity equipment needs.
 Here’s how that kit helps to create a seamless inflight broadband experience.

 - The beams are received by Honeywell’s JetWave antenna, mounted on the exterior of the aircraft and protected by a streamlined radome

 - The innovative antenna is designed to deliver a high throughput of data and can be positioned for optimal signal uptake